G-YXG08FB87S

 Why Is This Important?

-Aside from the shot release (which is coming up later) the way you gather and grip the ball is the most important step for accuracy because in order to be consistent (and accurate) you must have complete control of the ball from your shot pocket to the release.
-Proper grip on the ball will help give you the control you need.
+Aside from the upcoming focus on shot release techniques, the way players gather and grip the ball is crucial for accuracy.
+To foster consistency and precision, players need to maintain complete control of the ball from their shot pocket to the release.
+A proper grip will enhance their control as they follow through.

 4. ELEVATE